jaylenw/AngularJsTodoApp/README.md

 This app depends on the backend to run properly.

-1. The backend for this app is found here at his repo: https://github.com/julianpoy/jaylenBackend
+1. The backend for this app is found here at this repo: https://github.com/julianpoy/jaylenBackend

 2. To run the backend, first install forever from npm, `npm install forever`.
 You can use [forever](https://www.npmjs.com/package/forever) to run the backend server and autorestart it.